 - D = For the Large C&I Primary customer class, the total of the monthly billing demands for all customers in the class, projected for the computation year.
-For the Large C&I Transmission customer class, the total of the monthly contributions of all customers in the class to the Company's 5 coincident peaks used by PJM to establish such demand related charges. - E = Net over or undercollection of the TCe and TCd charges associated with the acquisition of transmission service as of the end of the 12-month period ending March 31 immediately preceding the computation year, including applicable interest.
+For the Large C&I Transmission customer class, the total of the monthly contributions of all customers in the class to the Company's 5 coincident peaks used by PJM to establish such demand related charges. - E = Net over or undercollection of the TCe and TCd charges associated with the acquisition of transmission service as of the end of the 12-month period ending September 30 immediately preceding the computation year, including applicable interest.
 Reconciliation of the TSC will be conducted separately for each of the four customer classes.
 Beginning with the reconciliation period ending April 30, 2013, the percentage of demand-related costs assigned to each customer class will change monthly to reflect the class' actual share of default service peak load responsibility in that month.
-Interest shall be computed monthly from the month the over or undercollection occurs to the month in which the overcollection is refunded or the undercollection is recouped.
-Interest on recoveries of overcollections and undercollections shall be calculated at the prime rate for commercial borrowing in effect on the last day of the month the over or undercollection occurred, effective April 1, 2016. - S = The Company's total retail KWH sales to customers in each customer class who receive BUSS under this tariff (including distribution losses) projected for the computation year. - T= The total Pennsylvania gross receipts tax rate (exclusive of Part 2 of the State Tax Adjustment Surcharge (STAS) within this tariff) in effect during the billing period, expressed in decimal form.
+Interest shall be computed monthly from the month the over or undercollection occurs to (C) the month in which the overcollection is refunded or the undercollection is recouped.
+Interest on recoveries of overcollections and undercollections shall be calculated at the prime rate for commercial borrowing, not to exceed the legal rate of interest, in effect on the last day of the month the over or undercollection occurred, effective April 1, 2016.

+- S = The Company's total retail KWH sales to customers in each customer class who receive BUSS under this tariff (including distribution losses) projected for the computation year. - T= The total Pennsylvania gross receipts tax rate (exclusive of Part 2 of the State Tax Adjustment Surcharge (STAS) within this tariff) in effect during the billing period, expressed in decimal form.

-The TSC shall be filed with the Pennsylvania Public Utility Commission (Commission) by May 1 of each year.
-The TSC rate shall become effective for transmission service acquired on behalf of BUSS customers and rendered to those customers on or after the following June 1, unless otherwise ordered by the Commission, and shall remain in effect for a period of one year, unless revised on an interim basis subject to the approval of the Commission.
+The TSC shall be filed with the Pennsylvania Public Utility Commission (Commission) by November 1 of each year.
+The TSC rate shall become effective for transmission service acquired on behalf of BUSS customers and rendered to those customers on or after the following December 1, unless otherwise ordered by the Commission, and shall remain in effect for a period of one year, unless revised on an interim basis subject to the approval of the Commission.
 Upon determination that a customer class's TSC, if left unchanged, would result in a material over or undercollection of all transmission service charges incurred or expected to be incurred, the Company may file with the Commission for an interim revision of the TSC to become effective thirty (30) days from the date of filing, unless otherwise ordered by the Commission.

-By May 1 of each year the company will file with the Commission the experienced net over or under collection as described above.
+By November 1 of each year the company will file with the Commission the experienced net over or under collection as described above.
 The reconciliation will include a calculation of the application period over or under recoveries of transmission service costs.
 The reconciliation of the TSC will be the difference between actual transmission service costs incurred and actual revenue billed for the application period.
+The reconciliation filed November 1, 2025 will be for a 6-month period to adjust to the new filing period.